edgexfoundry/device-sdk-c/docs/configuration.md

 Option | Type | Notes
 :--- | :--- | :---
 ProfilesDir | String | A directory which the service will scan at startup for Device Profile definitions in `.yaml` files.
 Any such profiles which do not already exist in EdgeX will be uploaded to core-metadata.
+DevicesDir | String | A directory which the service will scan at startup for Device definitions in `.json` or `/toml` files.
+Any such devices which do not already exist in EdgeX will be uploaded to core-metadata.
 EventQLength | Int | Sets the maximum number of events to be queued for transmission to core-data before blocking.
 Zero (default) results in no limit.

 ## Driver section